 littered with garbage and who knows what faded memories, crossing

-level east side.
+lower than sea level east side.

 non-specific schedule across the Mississippi River below the

 crescent to Jackson Avenue in the emerald city.
-No ferry in

-sight, not even close.
+No ferry in sight, not even close.

 Nothing in New Orleans ever runs efficiently.
 That is part

 of the charm of being the only resident Third World Banana

 Republic of the United States.